Managing resources effectively within a project is a challenge for many project managers.

-While it’s critical to allocate resources and keep an eye on their workloads, it’s equally important to predict requirements for the future.
+But it’s equally important to predict resource requirements for the future.

 Forecasting helps teams:

-- Identify resource gaps and bottlenecks to make staffing decisions early to mitigate these risks.
+- Identify resource gaps and bottlenecks and take early action to mitigate these risks.

 - Manage stakeholder and customer expectations by pointing out the identified people gaps.